← All workflows

 • Parties' Briefs

-Opening and response briefs from the parties to help identify the amicus's unique perspective
+Briefs filed by the parties to help identify the amicus's unique perspective and avoid redundancy

 .pdf, .docx